MaNyh/NTR/examples/CascadeCase_gwk_rans_trace_parastud/README.rst

 ===
-CascadeCase_gwk_rans_trace
+CascadeCase_gwk_rans_trace_parastud
 ===

-This example can be used to reproduce a RANS-simulation
+This example can be used to reproduce a RANS parameterstudy in TRACE

 Usage
 -------------